Jamescan/Evil-Twin-WiFi-APs/README.md

 This repository partially duplicates an internal University of Minnesota GitHub repo containing a semester project from CSCI 5271: Computer Security.
 Our project focused on Evil Twin Access Points by replicating certain defenses and attacks.

-One of my primary contribution to the project focused on programmatically connecting to wireless networks on Windows and Linux machines, presented here as WiFi Helper.
+One of my primary contributions to the project focused on programmatically connecting to wireless networks on Windows and Linux machines, presented here as WiFi Helper.

 ## WiFi Helper
 ### Summary